anujnarayan23/cheatsheet/Docker_advanced_commands.md

    --force-rm		  --> Always remove intermediate containers <br />
    --quiet , -q		  --> Suppress the build output and print image ID on success <br />
    --rm	true	          --> Remove intermediate containers after a successful build <br />

+   There are three types of volumes: host, anonymous, and named:

+1. A host volume lives on the Docker host's filesystem and can be accessed from within the container.
+To create a host volume:

+docker run -v /path/on/host:/path/in/container ...

+2.An anonymous volume is useful for when you would rather have Docker handle where the files are stored.
+It can be difficult, however, to refer to the same volume over time when it is an anonymous volumes.
+To create an anonymous volume:

+docker run -v /path/in/container ...

+3.A named volume is similar to an anonymous volume.
+Docker manages where on disk the volume is created, but you give it a volume name.
+To create a named volume:

+docker volume create somevolumename docker run -v name:/path/in/container ...

+dockerfile -

+Form registery-image url

+User 0
+Run mkdir ./dist
+copy httpd.conf /etc/httpd/conf
+copy ./dist /var/www/html
+RUN chmod 755 -R . /var/www/html   - read & execute & owner can only modify the file
+User 1000

+In bc.yaml file the strategry is mentioned as docker file so it will pick the cutome docker file which we have mentioned in the bitbucket.

+Shell script for pallindrom

+read palindrome
+reverse=$( echo $palindrome | rev )
+if [ $palindrome = $reverse ]; then
+echo "its palindrome"
+else
+echo "its not palindrome"
+fi